 - Sprinkle on some crushed chocolate cookies.

-- Set an Easter Carrot Top Cupcake in the center of each plate.
+- Set an Easter Carrot Top Cupcake in the center of each plate and serve.

 Storage

 I do recommend making these the day you serve them for the best results, but you can make these ahead and store them in an airtight container for a few days.
-The modeling chocolate will soften in the container, so be careful lifting them out to plate them.
+The modeling chocolate will soften in the container, so be careful lifting your cupcakes out to plate them.

 Related Recipes